-I wanted to stick with the original recipe, but I made some minor changes – cherries instead of raisins, dark chocolate chunks instead of chips, and no peanut butter chips.
-I also increased the salt and used white whole wheat flour to add a little whole grain.
-End result was a great tasting cookie with a lot of wholesome ingredients.
-Thanks Sunday Nite Dinners!
+I mostly stick with the original recipe, but sometimes make minor changes – cherries instead of raisins, dark chocolate chunks instead of chips, and no peanut butter chips.
+I always increase the salt and sometimes use white whole wheat flour to add a little whole grain.
+This is a great tasting cookie with wholesome ingredients and lots of interesting textures and flavors.

 1 cup old fashioned rolled oats

 1 cup dried cherries or cherry flavored dried cranberries

 1 2/3 cups all-purpose or white whole wheat flour (7.5 oz)

 2 sticks (8 oz) unsalted butter, cut into small pieces, room temperature

 1 teaspoon vanilla extract

 Preheat oven to 350°F. Line a couple of cookie sheets with parchment paper.